ga-curriculum/intro-to-mongoose/setup/README.md

 Do not use the above connection string in your application, it will not work.

 It is important that there are no spaces between `MONGODB_URI`, `=`, and your atlas connection string.
-It should be written as one continous string with no spaces.
+It should be written as one continuous string with no spaces.

 This will make the connection string available in our application on the `process.env.MONGODB_URI` property.